Import Functions

 Conclusion

-Importing functions from another plugin in Go is straightforward when you use the generator.py script to generate the necessary headers.
+Importing functions from another plugin in D is straightforward when you use the Plugify generator tool to generate the necessary headers.
 These headers provide wrapper functions that handle function address lookup and parameter passing, making it easy to integrate functionality from other plugins.
 By following the steps and best practices outlined in this guide, you can create robust and interoperable plugins in the Plugify ecosystem.